Indigo Bunting

 Migration & Range Maps

-Many migrate across Gulf of Mexico in both spring and fall.
-Migrates at night, and can navigate by the stars.
+Many migrate across the Gulf of Mexico in both spring and fall.
+The Indigo Bunting migrates at night and can navigate by the stars.
 Important studies of bird navigation and migration have involved this species.

 Description